 Precision Medicine (PM) is a transformative healthcare approach for disease prevention and treatment; it uses a patient’s genetic information, medical history, environmental factors, and lifestyle to determine the most effective treatment option that has the least amount of side effects.

 PM has already gained traction in the pharmaceutical industry and is poised to become an integral part of the healthcare space.
 Nearly 25% of new molecular entities approved by the US Food and Drug Administration were classified as precision medicine in 2019, up from a mere 5% in 2005.
 Many drug developers have turned to biomarkers (biological markers or gene variations present in a patient, or disease such as a tumor), which is the foundation PM uses to generate accurate targets.
 For example, biomarkers were used in more than 61% of clinical trials for cancer treatment in 2019 compared to just 18% in 2000.

-The precision medicine industry can be categorized into five broad segments based on the type of solution offered, encompassing: genetic testing companies, pharmacogenomic test developers, bioinformatics companies, in-vitro companion diagnostic devices, and test manufacturers, as well as drug discovery and development companies.
+The precision medicine industry can be categorized into six broad segments based on the type of solution offered, encompassing: genetic testing companies, pharmacogenomic test developers, bioinformatics companies, in-vitro companion diagnostic devices, and test manufacturers, drug discovery and development companies as well as multiomics platforms.
 Overall, there is a high concentration of startups in the genetic testing and drug development segments.

 Traditional diagnostic companies, meanwhile, have branched out into companion diagnostics, while big pharma companies such as Pfizer, AstraZeneca, GSK, and Roche, have a presence in multiple segments.

 Having opted for early-stage public listings due to the heavy capital needed during the development process, more than 60% of the drug discovery and development startups as well as companion diagnostic testing companies in the industry hub have access to public funding.